seanmorris/libtuple/README.md

 A *tuple* is a type represented by a sequence of values.
 Unlike arrays, where `[1,2] !== [1,2]`, since, although they hold the same values, the actual object references are different.
 Tuples give you `Tuple(1,2) === Tuple(1,2)`.

-For sequences of primitives, this is trivial.
+For a sequence of primitives, this is trivial.
 Simply run `JSON.stringify` on the list of values and you've got a unique scalar that you can compare against others, and the object-reference problem is gone.
 Once you add objects to the mix, however, things can get complicated.

 Stringifying objects won't work, since given almost any stringification mechanism, two completely disparate objects can be coerced to resolve the same value.
 That only leaves us with bean-counting.
 If we keep track of which objects and scalars we've seen, we can use the unique value of the object reference itself to construct a path through a tree of `Maps` where the leaves are the ultimate scalar value of the tuple.
 But in that case we'll use memory to hold objects and scalars in memory long after their tuples are useful.
 It seems we're backed into a corner here.